 Sadly, we said “Good-bye” to lovely Saline Bay this morning and may never return again because yesterday evening we were robbed.
 We had gone ashore after dark around 6:15pm and walked up the steep hill toward the first restaurant we found for dinner.
-Little did we know that while we were admiring the view of lights in the bay below and savoring a fine meal of fresh red snapper, a stealthy swimmer was making his way out to Exit Strategy
+Little did we know that while we were admiring the view of lights in the bay below and savoring a fine meal of fresh red snapper, a stealthy swimmer was making his way out to Exit Strategy.

 Back in the salon, Dan picked up his damp shirt from the floor.
 We couldn’t figure out how the intruder got in because we always close and lock everything before we leave.
 But the floor was still a little wet and it was then that we realized that the thief must have gotten in by climbing down through the hatch above the settee.
 Apparently, we had not locked that hatch.